vraus/mysh/README.md

 #### 3.5 myps

 The `myps` functionality is implemented as an external program in the `myps.c` file.
+The realpath is initialized at the begining of the program using `realpath()` function, to avoid errors when using the `myls` or `myps` outside of default working directory.

 It reads information about each process from the `/proc/<pid>/status` and `/proc/<pid>/cmdline` files and prints following details: `UID`, `PID`, `PPID`, `STAT`, `NAME`, and `COMMAND`.